AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/manager-dashboard.md

 Learn how to view and track learnings from the manager dashboard.

-Managers play an important role in a team’s learning initiatives.
+Managers play an important role in a team's learning initiatives.
 To guide them better, the learning platform provides the manager with a dashboard view to track the learnings in his team.

 ![](assets/dashboard-final.png)

 To view the details of a graph, click the graph or click **Details** hyper link.

-# Learning Summary {#learningsummary}
+## Learning Summary {#learningsummary}

 A manager can view the summary of learning activities for his team over a selected time period.
 Select month, quarter, or year from the drop-down menu.